apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

 |cks-scale-cluster-form.png|

-scaleKubernetesCluster API can be used to scale a running (or stopped cluster) for a desired cluster size and service offering.
-It takes following parameters as input,
+scaleKubernetesCluster API can be used to scale a running (or stopped cluster) to a desired cluster size and service offering.
+It takes the following parameters as input:

 - **id** (the ID of the Kubernetes cluster to be scaled; Required)
 - **serviceofferingid** (the ID of the new service offering for the virtual machines in the cluster)
 - **size** (number of Kubernetes cluster worker nodes)

-Only running Kubernetes clusters can be scaled for size.
+Only running Kubernetes clusters can be scaled in size.
 When the service fails to scale the cluster, the cluster will show in Alert state else if the scaling is successfull cluster will show up in Running state.

-Note: Only upscaling is supported while scaling clusters for service offering.
+Note: Only up scaling is supported while scaling clusters for service offering.

 Upgrading Kubernetes cluster
 #############################